jecki/logicConverter/Parsing_the_Principia.md

 It should be emphasized that this is but the simplemost kind of an evaluation where the evaluation functions need to know only the results of the evaluation of their children but don't need to look into the tree-structure.
 For this more complicated case, you would need to pass along more information about the syntax-tree to the evaluation functions (as is done by the `evluate_path`-method of DHParser's `nodetree`-module).
 Also, do not confuse the evaluation of a syntax-tree with the transformation of the syntax-tree.
 The former requires just looking at the syntax-tree, and the result can be completely different from a tree-strcuture.
 The latter often, though not necessarily, changes the tree in-place and yields a transformed tree.

+### Summary and Old Folk Wisdom about Formal Grammars

+* Formal grammars specify the syntax of formal languages.
+For any string of characters ("document") they allow to decide whether it is syntactically correct, according to the grammar, or not.
+If this is the case, we say that the document is a *valid document* in the language that the grammar describes, or that the grammar "matches" the document.
+If a document is not syntactically correct according to the document, we say that it is "invalid" or that the grammar "fails" the document.
+* The same syntax can be described by different grammars.
+Here, we understand syntax "extensionally" as the set of valid documents.
+We can say, two grammars are weakly equivalent, if both